hanlogy/locale_data/README.md

 ### Region

-A region code consists of two capitalized letters, such as `CN`
+A region code is composed of two capitalized letters, such as `CN`.

 See:
 [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)

 ### Locale

-A locale consits of language and region, for example:
+A locale consists of a language and a region, for example:

 ```
 zh_CN // simplified Chinese with region code